Sign up today and activate a

-Manufacturers are constantly offering new electronics that are more advanced, more feature-rich and more energy-efficient than the previous generation.
-This creates a dilemma for the consumer.
-What do you do with the older devices and equipment as you upgrade?
-Fortunately, you have a lot of options when it comes to electronic waste recycling, reuse and renewal.
-This electronics recycling guide will help you understand how to get the most from your electronics equipment, including how to buy electronics that will help you be more eco-friendly.
+Manufacturers are constantly offering new electronics that are more advanced, more feature-rich, and more energy-efficient than the previous generation.
+So, what do you do with the older devices and equipment as you upgrade?
+Fortunately, you have a lot of options.
+Here's how your electronics can be more eco-friendly.

 Energy-efficient devices: You can reduce your energy consumption in a variety of ways.
-First, pick the equipment that's Energy Star compliant.
+Pick the equipment that's Energy Star compliant.
 Energy Star is a program between the EPA and the U.S. Department of Energy to create guidelines for energy consumption of electronics and appliances.

 Greener habits: You can also identify wasteful habits and try to reduce or eliminate them.
 For instance, you can use rechargeable batteries in your electronics instead of disposable ones or back up files on an external hard drive rather than burning multiple backup CDs.

-Reuse: Buying refurbished electronics is a great way to keep slightly used equipment from winding up in a landfill.
-Overstock.com carries refurbished options for everything from computers to MP3 players.
+Refurbished: Buying refurbished electronics is a great way to keep slightly used equipment from winding up in a landfill.
 Buying refurbished electronics will reduce overall demand for new electronics and will save you a lot compared to new retail electronics.
-You can also extend the life of your old computers and other electronics by upgrading them with new components that expand memory, increase speed or add functionality.